Environmental Science Studies (ESS) in China

 River investigation

 Kick sampling data collection for an ESS field study project in Yangshuo, the students collected data at 4 sites on the same river looking for a range of indicator species.
 Each site on the river had a different level and type of human impact, with the first site being up stream of most human impacts, the second site being on farmland, the third site being below a village and the fourth site below a zinc mine.
+This gave our ESS students a great deal of data to work with when they return to the classroom.

 PH water testing

 An ESS student is testing the PH level in the water at a fish pond in Moganshan, Houwu.
 She will compare the PH from many different fish ponds and rivers, streams and other bodies of water in the area.
-Besides PH students can run many other tests: dissolved oxygen, MPK, lead, zinc, nitrogen, and others; students can also collect labeled samples to bring back to the lab at school for further analyses.

 Soil compaction testing

 This ESS student is testing drainage speed and soil compaction on and around a footpath in Yangshuo.
-She is hammering in a tube to fill with water and then time how long it takes to drain away.
+She is hammering in a tube to fill with water and then measure how long it takes to drain away.

 Species identification